 You Might Also Like

-Here’s what you need to know about the rights you have as a breastfeeding mother in the United States under the federal law, “Break Time for Nursing Mothers.”
+Here’s what you need to know about your rights as a breastfeeding mother in the United States under the federal law, “Break Time for Nursing Mothers.”

 • Who is covered: Sadly, not everyone.
 It covers hourly employees who are already under the Fair Labor Standards Act (1).
 Read the section below for more information on this.

-• How it helps breastfeeding moms: Since health professionals have backed breast milk as being nutritionally superior to formula, this law was created in an attempt to help working moms continue to breastfeed.
+• How it helps breastfeeding moms: Since health professionals have backed breast milk as being nutritionally superior to formula, this law was created to help working moms continue breastfeeding.
 It forces employers to give their employees a break so they can breastfeed or pump during work hours.
-It also requires that they give them a place where they can have some privacy while pumping.
+It also requires that they give them a place to have some privacy while pumping.

 • Are there any rules or conditions: The private room you’re allowed to pump in can’t be a bathroom.
 No one should be able to see into the room while you’re breastfeeding or pumping (so if you have any known office perverts, you can breathe a sigh of relief).